Summing Real Time Feynman Paths of Lattice Polaron with Matrix Product States: Introduction

+$W_j \equiv \sum_{s_j}W_j(s_j)$.
+In the first line, we sum each and every $s_j$, producing the matrices $W_1$, $W_2$, $\cdots W_M$.
+The computational cost of this step is $Md\chi^2$, where $d$ is the range of the world line parameter $s_i$, or the physical dimension in MPS terminology, and $\chi$ is the maximal bond dimension.
+In the second line, we evaluate the matrix product with the computational cost on the order of $M\chi^2$.
+Note the cost for summing $W(\{s\})$ by brute force is exponentially large ($d^M$).
+Crucially, this scheme for high dimensional summation can tolerate rapid complex phase fluctuations in amplitude $W(\{s\})$ that plague conventional Monte Carlo summation.

+This method shares similar sprit with the tensor train method for high dimensional integration~\cite{Oseledets2010,Oseledets2011,Dolgov2020,NunezFernandez2022,NunezFernandez2025}, as well as the tensor network influence functional approach to spatially local open quantum systems~\cite{Strathearn2018,Joergensen2019,Cygorek2022,Chen2024} and one-dimensional systems~\cite{Banuls2009,Huang2014,Lerose2021,Fux2023}, but also features perspective and formulation that are unique to polarons.
+The most difficult step of our summation scheme is finding the MPS approximation Eq.~\eqref{eq:mps_apprx} of the multivariable function $W(\{s\})$.
+For polaron problems, the analytic expression of this function is well known~\cite{Feynman1955}.
+However, it is not given in a form that can be readily compressed as low bond dimension MPS.
+We overcome this problem by deriving a differential equation for $W(\{s\})$, dubbed the flow equation, which admits a variational solution in the form of low bond dimension MPS (Fig.~\ref{fig:sketch}e).
+Said differently, solving the flow equation with the MPS ans\"{a}tz produces the desired MPS approximation Eq.~\eqref{eq:mps_apprx}.

+Note the problem at hand is quite different from the more familiar variational approach that utilizes MPS~\cite{Schollwock2011,Jeckelmann1998,Zhao2023}.
+There, the ground or excited state wave functions are \emph{unknown}; the MPS serves as a variational ans\"{a}tz for these wave functions.
+By contrast, the function that we wish to compress, $W(\{s\})$, already has a closed, analytic expression.
+We seek its MPS approximation Eq.~\eqref{eq:mps_apprx} to facilitate the summation.

-Our method is sign tolerant, applicable to higher spatial dimensions, free from truncation in phonon Hilbert space, and admits various generalizations.
-We establish its effectiveness by benchmarking the polaron spectral function, calculated through real time evolution, against available results in one dimension.
+As we shall see, our method is sign tolerant, applicable to higher spatial dimensions, free from truncation in phonon Hilbert space, and admits various generalizations.
+The rest of this work is organized as follows.
+We present our method in Sec.~\ref{sec:method}.
+In Sec.~\ref{sec:results}, we establish its effectiveness by benchmarking the polaron spectral function, calculated through real time evolution, against available results in one dimension.
 We further demonstrate its potential by computing the spectral function in two dimensions and taking a first pass at simulating a nonequilibrium diffusion process.
+Finally, we provide a tentative explanation for the effectiveness of our method, and the potential extensions of our method in Sec.~\ref{sec:discussion}.